cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 Logging into a Remote Unix Machine
 ==================================

-In this section, you will log into your account on the computer science departmental server called Odin.
+In this section, you will login to your account on the computer science departmental server called Odin.
 We will do all of our programming this semester on this Unix server so you become comfortable working in a command-line Unix environment.